 If you don’t get the reader, you don’t get the fan.

-If you don’t get the fan, you don’t get the customer.
+And if you don’t get the fan, you don’t get the customer.

 And if you don’t get the customer you, don’t have a business.